Jo Handelsman, Founder

 Science Committee Co-Chair

-Dr. Kristen Butela, Associate Professor of Biology at Seton Hill University, teaches courses in microbiology and often gives students the opportunity to conduct research with her.
+Dr. Kristen Butela, Foundations of Biology Course Developer and Lecturer at the University of Pittsburgh, teaches research-based courses in microbiology.
 She enjoys educating her students through hands-on research because of “the excitement behind not being able to determine what is going to happen in the lab from one day to the next.
 The student and teacher are in the same boat; we equalize each other.”

 Publication Committee Chair